 Jennifer Lopez and Alex Rodriguez are engaged

-LOS ANGELES (AP) — Jennifer Lopez said yes to Aaron Rodriguez's proposal, and with the rock he presented, who could say no?
+LOS ANGELES (AP) — Jennifer Lopez said yes to Alex Rodriguez's proposal, and with the rock he presented, who could say no?

 The couple posted an Instagram photo of their hands with a massive engagement ring on Lopez's ring finger.
 The former Yankees shortstop captioned his photo with "she said yes" and a heart emoji.